vamshimala1416-star/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/README.md

 # JITS DevOPs Project

-This project is created as part of the JI
+This project is created as part of the jits DevOps practical

 ## Project